magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.1.2.
 Every application layer (Presentation, Service Contracts, Data Access)
     MUST process (handle or re-throw) exceptions of the underlying layer.

 6.1.3.
-A layer MUST NOT depend on layer that invokes (above) it.
+A layer MUST NOT depend on a layer that invokes (above) it.
 A layer MUST only depend on a layer directly below it.
 ![Magento architecture layers]({{site.baseurl}}/common/images/archi_diagrams_layers_alt4.jpg)

 ### 6.2.
 Presentation layer